johanhedin/sdrx/README.md

 `sdrx` is a software defined narrow band multi channel AM airband receiver that uses a RTL-SDR USB dongle as it's hardware part.
-It's main purpose is for experiment with different SDR implementation aspects as translation, down sampling, filtering, demodulation, interaction between clock domains, threading, audio processing and so on. `sdrx` is written in C++17 and is tested on a x86_64 machine running Fedora 33 and on a Raspberry Pi 4 Model B 4GiB running
+It's main purpose is for experimenting with different SDR implementation aspects as translation, down sampling, filtering, demodulation, interaction between clock domains, threading, audio processing and so on. `sdrx` is written in C++17 and is tested on a x86_64 machine running Fedora 33 and on a Raspberry Pi 4 Model B 4GiB running